 Our air conditioner has been on since the beginning of June, and it has kept the house very comfortable.
-It has been a hot and rainy summer in Rhode Island.
+It has been a hot and wet July in Rhode Island.
 We did not open windows partly to keep the rain out, and partly the heat.
 On occasion, when I found a dry afternoon that was comfortable enough for a walk, I wandered the familiar neighborhood streets with the camera in hand.
 On a couple of occasions, I used the infrared camera for the false-color infrared images.
 Hot July is good for infrared photography.

 On a couple of walks, I continued to experiment with intentional camera movement to add some feeling of motion to the photographs.
 When I do that, I do not want to lose the entire scene to splashes of colors and try to retain a feeling of photographic content.
 Some photographs readily convey that.
 But all of them should have a sense of being in front of something.